Risk Factors For Eating Disorders In Sports

 Figure skating and ballet are notorious for having a high prevalence of anorexia nervosa in the sport.
 Other sports, such as gymnastics, wrestling, bodybuilding, and diving, have similarly high prevalences.

-Are athletes at a higher risk of developing disordered eating patterns?
+Are athletes at a higher risk?

 Studies have shown that athletes may more frequently exhibit patterns of restricting food or other disordered eating behaviors compared to their nonathlete counterparts.
 The pressure to exceed performance goals and maintain specific body standards in a competitive setting may contribute to these tendencies toward eating disorders.
 Young athletes, especially first-year college students, may face unique challenges in this sphere, and some sports medicine professionals recommend whole-person support to mitigate this increased risk.